-To update the waiting list, the PHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
+To update the waiting list, the PHA will send an update request via first class mail to each family on the waiting list to determine whether the family continues to be interested in, the program.
 This update request will be sent to the last address that the PHA has on record for the family.
-The update request will provide a deadline by requested by a person with a disability.
-If a letter is returned by the Post Office without a forwarding address, the applicant will be removed without further notice, and the envelope and letter will be maintained in the file.
-If a letter is returned with a forwarding address, it will be re-mailed to the address indicated.
+The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.